A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Methodology

 While we had sufficient participants to conduct our studies, i.e., 17 interviewees and 141 survey respondents, we cannot claim our results can be necessarily generalized to the OSS project maintainer demographic.
 To mitigate this, we conduct three studies to ensure a holistic perspective, and our sample population varies in range regarding education level and years of involvement in managing OSS projects, as shown in~\autoref{tab:participants}.
 Further, although \texttt{huntr} is our primary source of recruitment for the listing and interview studies, 558 GitHub projects are sampled and range in popularity, some with as many as 127 thousand stars.
 We expand this range to 509 additional projects for the Likert-scale study to further ensure a holistic range of OSS project maintainers.

-Our gift card incentive might have been most attractive to interview participants who make less money in OSS maintenance, perhaps due to lower skill or experience; however, OSS project maintainers typically are not funded nor have members that are primarily security-oriented, so our participants are likely to participate for the interest of further securing the OSS ecosystem rather than monetary motivation.
-We addressed this by recruiting all valid listing and interview studies' participants directly through email, and Likert-scale study participants from GitHub projects of publicly disclosed bug bounty reports stemming from various bug bounty programs.
+OSS project maintainers typically are not funded nor have members that are primarily security-oriented, so our participants are likely to participate in the interest of further securing the OSS ecosystem rather than monetary motivation, i.e., survey participants are not compensated.
+We addressed this by recruiting all valid listing and interview studies' participants directly through email, and Likert-scale study participants from GitHub projects of publicly disclosed reports from various bug bounty programs.